vggupta/Wealthy/README.md

 There must be three columns in .csv file(stockName, stockDate, stockPrice)

-fileName variable defined in main function of code shuld contains the name .csv fie.
+fileName variable defined in main function of code should contains the name .csv fie.